rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 ## Example Statement - Threading Model

-Callers to this API have the responsibility to use it in a thread safe manner, you don't need this statement it's their problem not a requirement for this interface, you can only talk about your interface and it's reuqirements.

-Vendors can implement internal threading and event mechanisms for operational purposes.
-These mechanisms must ensure thread safety when interacting with the provided interface.
-Additionally, they must guarantee cleanup of resources upon closure.
+Vendors may implement internal threading and event mechanisms to meet their operational requirements.
+These mechanisms must be designed to ensure thread safety when interacting with HAL interface.
+Proper cleanup of allocated resources (e.g., memory, file handles, threads) is mandatory when the vendor software terminates or closes its connection to the HAL.

 ----

 ## Process Model